ironreality/katacoda-scenarios/k8s-netpolicies/step4.md

 Now let's create our first network policy.

 Do you remember that any kubernetes object has its labels? :)

 When we create a network policy we're effectively defining firewall rules.
-One main difeerence between "traditional" firewall rules and Kubernetes network policies is that k8s network policies attach their rules using our pods' labels.
+One main difference between "traditional" firewall rules and Kubernetes network policies is that k8s network policies attach their rules using our pods' labels.

 Let's take a look on our Gustbook pods' labels before we go further:

 `kubectl get pods --show-labels`{{execute}}

-Notice the 'app' labels - their value is 'redis' for the redis pods and 'guestbook' for the frontend pods.
+Notice the 'app' labels in 'LABELS' column - their value is 'redis' for the redis pods and 'guestbook' for the frontend pods.

 Now create a network policy allowing network traffic to 'redis' pods from 'guestbook' pods